 LTEC-2 is a collaborative NSF STEM+C project that seeks to understand how to integrate computational thinking (CT) into elementary mathematics.
 This work involves the development and evaluation of integrated elementary mathematics activities focused on fractions in 3rd and 4th grades with CT and computer science (CS) concepts that align to learning trajectories for elementary CT.
 Our research investigates how students’ understanding of fractions is influenced by experiences with integrated lessons that combine mathematics and CT.

-This project is a collaborative effort between researchers, staff, and research assistants from the University of Florida, UChicago STEM Education, the University of Illinois-Chicago, and the University of Illinois-Urbana Champaign.
+This project is a collaborative effort between researchers, staff, and research assistants from the University of Florida, UChicago STEM Education, the University of Illinois-Chicago, Loyola University Chicago, and the University of Illinois-Urbana Champaign.

 With the rapid proliferation of computer science (CS) and computational thinking (CT) in elementary schools, there is a growing need to understand how to integrate this subject area into existing instruction.
 One way of integrating CS and CT into elementary instruction is to integrate it into mathematics instruction.
 However, there are many questions about how this integration should take place, the effect of integration on disciplinary learning, and the learning progressions that would inform which computational concepts should be taught across the grades.
 This project seeks to address these issues by (1) designing integrated lessons that can be tested out in elementary classrooms, (2) developing assessments for CT, and (3) investigating whether integrated instruction leads to increased student learning in the area of fractions.